 Effective visual data analysis and presentation makes the most of your data, for marketing, business intelligence and management, public policy, program evaluation, data journalism and advocacy.

 Exploring and understanding your data, and presenting it clearly to others, depends on making the right choices in graph type, design and presentation.
-The right visual data analysis graphs, like these examples of small multiples, a table lens and a heat map, with a little explanation can replace reams of tables and text.
+The right choices and good execution make a report or presentation engaging to the reader and clear in its content.
+The right visual data analysis graphs, like these examples of small multiples, table lenses and heat maps, with a little explanation can replace reams of tables and text.

-Dashboards and similar displays are another important tool to help you see what your data says, quickly and in one place.
-They can be static or interactive, but the key is to summarize the critical data in one clear view
+Dashboards and similar displays are an important tool for displaying what your critical data says, quickly and in one place.
+They can be static or interactive, but the key is to summarize the key data in one clear view.

 I provided this mapping of survey responses to a client, who was then able to select and focus on the various categories and regions, seeing the whole picture while dispensing with pages of description.